nyjle/nickel/Readme.md

 Initial development of Nickel.

-The goal of this project is to build an analytics database that can answer aggregation queries on 1 trillion rows with multiple PetaBytes of data on 1000 machines in < 1 second.
+The goal is to implement a distributed dataflow engine together with some applications that make use of it.

 Homepage: www.nickelproject.org

-Available at Maven Central: "org.nickelproject:nickel:0.0.5"
+Available at Maven Central: "org.nickelproject:nickel:0.0.6"